The dashboard that all CIOs expected

 How to build relevant IT dashboard indicators?

-Following a few formal principles when constructing dashboard indicators is essential to control your IT department's management:
+Following a few formal principles when constructing dashboard indicators is essential to control the management of the IT department:

 Project management